mtlynch/mtlynch.io/content/posts/syncthing-on-fly.io/index.md

 ### Deploy your server

 Finally, it's time to deploy your app.
-There's no reason to purchase IPv4 addresses for Syncthing, so you can add the `--no-public-ips`.
+There's no reason to purchase IPv4 addresses for Syncthing, so you can add the `--no-public-ips` flag:

 ```bash
 fly deploy --no-public-ips